Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 The Samsung Galaxy S23 and S23+ are now visually closer to the Ultra model. / © NextPit

-Of course, all three devices are IP68-certified once again, and the amount of recycled plastic parts used has doubled to 12.
+Of course, all four devices are IP68-certified once again, and the amount of recycled plastic parts used has doubled to 12.
 By the way, the dimensions have only seen minimal change.
 The thickness even remained exactly the same, which means that the S23 and S23+ are 7.6 mm thin, while the Ultra is still 8.9 mm.

 Performance and connectivity